forwardemail/forwardemail.net/app/views/faq/index.md

 * The parsed email headers is given as the property "headers" – but also note you can use "headerLines" for easier iteration and parsing.
 * The grouped recipients for this webhook are grouped together and given as the property "recipients".
 * The SMTP session information is given as the property "session".
 This contains information about the sender of the message, arrival time of the message, HELO, and client hostname.
 The client hostname value as `session.clientHostname` is either the FQDN (from a reverse PTR lookup) or it is `session.remoteAddress` wrapped in brackets (e.g. `"[127.0.0.1]"`).
+* If you need a quick way to get the value of `X-Original-To`, then you can use the value of `session.recipient` (see example below).
+The header `X-Original-To` is a header we add to messages for debugging with the original `RCPT TO` email address for the message.
 * If there are attachments, they will be appended to the `attachments` Array with Buffer values.
 You can parse them back into content using an approach with JavaScript such as:

   ```js